ctm/mb2-doc/README.md

 The Structure attribute is a pull-down menu from one of approximately 50 pre-existing tournament structures.
-Currently you can not create your own structure, although traditionally the winner of the 5pm PDT tournament gets to pick the following day's tournaments and may request a new structure.
+Currently you can not create your own structure, although traditionally the winner of the 5pm Pacific tournament gets to pick the following day's tournaments and may request a new structure.